tobiasgrubenmann/set09121/lectures/lecture4.md

 	- Blinky always goes for you <!-- .element: class="fragment" -->
 	- Pinky tries to get in front of you <!-- .element: class="fragment" -->
 	- Inky targets a space based on Blinky and your position <!-- .element: class="fragment" -->
-	- Clyde is there too (he gets scared!) <!-- .element: class="fragment" -->
+	- Clyde retreats when getting too close to the player. <!-- .element: class="fragment" -->
-- Behaviours change based on game state <!-- .element: class="fragment" -->
+- Behaviours change based on game state. <!-- .element: class="fragment" -->

 ---